 Planning Ahead for Adventure

-Girl Scouts Heart of the Hudson as you start thinking about planning a trip to find out more about the approval process for overnight and extended travel.
+Get in touch with Girl Scouts Heart of the Hudson as you start thinking about planning a trip to find out more about the approval process for overnight and extended travel.
 Girl Scouts Heart of the Hudson supperts progression in trips and outdoor adventures, and supports volunteers with relevant adult learning opportunities.

-• Before planning an indoor overnight experience (in a facility with running water and electricity) with Girl Scouts, volunteers are required to attend the Volunteer Essentials and Sleep In (formerly Overnight Indoor Training) courses.
+- Before planning an indoor overnight experience (in a facility with running water and electricity) with Girl Scouts, volunteers are required to attend the Volunteer Essentials and Sleep In courses.

-• Before planning fire building or outdoor cooking with Girl Scouts, volunteers are required to attend the Volunteer Essentials and either the Cook Out or Camp Out (formerly Overnight Outdoor Training) courses.
+- Before planning fire building or outdoor cooking with Girl Scouts, volunteers are required to attend the Volunteer Essentials and the Cook Out course.

-• Before planning tent camping with Girl Scouts, volunteers are required to attend the Camp Out (formerly Overnight Outdoor Training) course.
+- Before planning tent camping with Girl Scouts, volunteers are required to attend Volunteer Essentials, Sleep In, and Cook Out and Camp Out courses.

-girls in the troop are ready to venture farther, check out the Girl Scout Guide to U.S. Travel.
-This resource is designed for Juniors and older Girl Scouts who want to take extended trips - that is, longer than a weekend - but also features tips and tools for budding explorers who are just getting started with field trips and overnights.
+When your troop is ready to travel farther, check out the Girl Scout Guide to US Travel.
+This resource is designed for Juniors and older Girl Scouts who want to take extended trips - that is, longer than a weekend - but also features tips and tools for budding explrers who are just getting started with field trips and overnights.

-If you're planning any kind of trip - from a short field trip to an overseas expedition - the “Trips and Travel” section of Safety Activity Checkpoints is your go-to resource for safety.
-Be sure to follow all the basic safety guidelines, like the buddy system and first-aid requirements, in addition to the specific guidelines for travel.
+If you're planning any kind of trip - from a short field trip to an overseas expedition - the "Travel/Trips" section of Safety Activity Checkpoints is your go-to resource for safety.
+Be sure to follow all the basic safety guidelines, like the buddy system and first aid requirements, in addition to the specific guidelines for travel.
 You'll also want to refer to the COVID-19 guidelines in Safety Activity Checkpoints as well as any COVID-19 guidelines for your destination.

-Looking to incorporate Girl Scout traditions into your trip?
-Look no farther than the Juliette Gordon Low Birthplace in Savannah, Georgia!
+Want to include GIrl Scout traditions into your trip?
+Look no further than the Juliette Gordon Low Birthplace in Savannah, GA!
 Your girls also have the chance to deepen their connections to Girl Scouts around the world by visiting one of the WAGGGS (World Association of Girl Guides and Girl Scouts) World Centers, which offer low-cost accommodations and special programs in five locations around the world.

-Lift up the Girl Scout Leadership Experience at every opportunity in your planning, but limit your role to facilitating the girls' brainstorming and planning, never doing the work for them.
-Share your ideas and insight, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!
+As your Girl Scouts excitedly plan their next trip, remember to limit your role to facilitating the girls' brainstorming and planning, not doing the work for them.
+Share your ideas and insight, ask tough questions when you have to, and support all their decisions with enthsiasm and encouragement!